Charan17-98/test-repo/README.md

 2. make changes and push them in a branch of your own fork,
-3. create a Pull Request in my repository. added line to check
+3. create a Pull Request in my repository. added line to check checking weather its pushing the update r not
 I will get notified, will review the changes that you propose, and eventually will either merge the changes, or reject them.
 This *may* take some time as I am not actively monitoring nor maintaining this repository, as you can guess, but I try to be helpful ;)

 > NOTE